momentohq/public-dev-docs/docs/mediastore/enhancements/live-reactions.md

 ## Step 1: Building a token vending machine

 The video player needs access to Momento Topics to publish and receive emojis.
-To grant access, you will generate a session token and return it to the caller.
-To do this, you can create a simple [Express server](https://expressjs.com/) with a `POST /tokens` endpoint.
+To grant access, you must generate a session token and return it to the caller.
+We do this by creating a simple [Express server](https://expressjs.com/) with a `POST /tokens` endpoint.

 ```javascript
 import express from 'express';